You want smart political talk without the meltdowns?

 If you read toward the end of the story, the FBI grappled with whether to issue subpoenas in the Clinton Foundation case.

-The story made clear that it was related to Uranium One and that sale and the cash the Clintons received.
+The story made clear that it was related to uranium one and that sale and the cash the Clintons received.

-The story makes reference to Peter Schweitzer's book, which was the basis for the lengthy April of uh 2015 story in the New York Times.
+The story makes reference to Peter Schweitzer's book, which was the basis for the lengthy April of 2015 story in the New York Times.

 And it seems like it's now open again.